MicrosoftDocs/win32/desktop-src/DxTechArts/user-account-control-for-game-developers.md

 ## File Access as a Standard User

 The aspect of your game most affected by standard user restrictions is file system organization and accessibility.
 You should never assume that your game can write files to the folder where your game is installed.
-In Windows Vista for instance, a user’s privileges must be elevated by the operating system before an application can write to the Program Files folder.
-To avoid this, you should categorize your game’s data files by scope and accessibility, and use the [**SHGetFolderPath**](https://msdn.microsoft.com/library/windows/desktop/bb762181) function, along with the CSIDL constants provided by the Windows shell, to generate the appropriate file paths.
+In Windows Vista for instance, a user s privileges must be elevated by the operating system before an application can write to the Program Files folder.
+To avoid this, you should categorize your game s data files by scope and accessibility, and use the [**SHGetFolderPath**](https://msdn.microsoft.com/library/windows/desktop/bb762181) function, along with the CSIDL constants provided by the Windows shell, to generate the appropriate file paths.
 The CSIDL constants correspond to known folders in the file system that the operating system uses and promotes to partition global and user-specific files.

 Attempting to create or write a file or directory under a folder which does not grant write permission to the process will fail under Windows Vista if the application does not have administrative privileges.
 If your 32-bit game executable is running in legacy mode, because it did not declare a requested execution level, its write operations will succeed, but they will be subjected to virtualization as described in the section "UAC Compatibility with Older Games" later in this article.